 A consideration of literature as a means of expressing philosophic ideas: questions, answers, and speculations about the nature of reality and meaning of life.
-Short and long fiction are featured, but other literary geners are covered as well.
+Short and long fiction are featured, but other literary genres are covered as well.

-Pre: WRI 1200 or an equivalent.
+Pre: WRI 1200 and sophomore standing.